 Only now can we see what this spring has been growing on, and why it is so unutterably sad and heavy with knowledge.
 Ah, we would not have believed it had we not seen it with our own eyes.
 Here are the labyrinths of the interior, storehouses, and granaries of things.
 Here are still warm graves, mould and mulch; primeval stories, seven layers as in ancient Troy, corridors, chambers, and treasure houses.
 How many golden masks? mask after mask, flattened smiles, faces eaten out, mummies, empty chrysalises… Here are those columbaria, those drawers for the dead, where they lie shriveled and as black as roots, awaiting their time.
 Here are those great drysalteries, where they are placed for sale in lachrymatories, crucibles, and jars.
 They stand for years on end on their shelves, in long, solemn rows; though no one buys them.
 Perhaps they have already been returned to life in the compartments of their cases, completely convalesced now, as clean and fragrant as incense, chirruping specifics, impatient, awakened medicines, balsams and morning ointments weighing their early taste on the tip of the tongue.
 Those immured dovecots are filled with beaks hatching out, their first probing and luminous twittering.
 How matutinal and prior to all time it suddenly becomes in those long and empty lanes, where the dead awaken in rows, deeply rested, to a completely new dawn…!

-Schulzian.net: all of Schulz’s stories translated by John Curran Davis and many interesting links, including an interview with Davis and various articles on the author and his work
+Schulzian.net: [Note: site not currently active] all of Schulz’s stories translated by John Curran Davis and many interesting links, including an interview with Davis and various articles on the author and his work

 The Art of Bruno Schulz